lowRISC/opentitan/hw/ip/clkmgr/doc/_index.md

 -  Life cycle transition from `Raw` / `Test_locked` to `Test_unlocked` [states]({{< relref "hw/ip/lc_ctrl/doc/_index.md#clk_byp_req" >}}).
 -  Software request for external clocks during normal functional mode.

+#### Life Cycle Requested External Clock

+The life cycle controller only requests the io clock input to be switched.
+When the life cycle controller requests external clock, a request signal `lc_clk_byp_req_i` is sent from `lc_ctrl` to `clkmgr`.
+`clkmgr` then forwards the request to `ast` through `io_clk_byp_req_o`, which performs the actual clock switch and is acknowledged through `io_clk_byp_ack_i`.
+When the clock switch is complete, the clock dividers are stepped down by a factor of 2 and the life cycle controller is acknowledged through `lc_clk_byp_ack_o`.

+#### Software Requested External Clocks

+Unlike the life cycle controller, a software request for external clocks switches all clock sources to an external source.
 Software request for external clocks is not always valid.
 Software is only able to request for external clocks when dft functions are [allowed]({{< relref "hw/ip/lc_ctrl/doc/_index.md#dft_en" >}}).

-When software requests the external clock switch, it also has the option to request whether the clock divider should be stepped down by a factor of 2.
+When software requests the external clock switch, it also provides an indication how fast the external clock is.

-When the life cycle controller requests external clock, a request signal `lc_clk_byp_req_i` is sent from `lc_ctrl` to `clkmgr`.
-`clkmgr` then forwards the request to `ast` through `ast_clk_byp_req_o`, which performs the actual clock switch.
-When the clock switch is complete, the clock dividers are stepped down by a factor of 2 and the life cycle controller is acknowledged through `lc_clk_byp_ack_o`.
+There are two supported clock speeds:
+* High speed - external clock is close to nominal speeds (e.g. external clock is 96MHz and nominal frequency is 96MHz-100MHz)
+* Low speed - external clock is half of nominal speeds (e.g. external clock is 48MHz and nominal frequency is 96MHz-100MHz)

 When software requests external clock, the register bit {{< regref "EXTCLK_CTRL" >}} is written.
-If dft functions are allowed, the `clkmgr` sends a request signal `ast_clk_byp_req_o` to `ast`.
+If dft functions are allowed, the `clkmgr` sends a request signal `all_clk_byp_req_o` to `ast` and is acknowledged through `all_clk_byp_ack_i`.

+If software requests a low speed external clock, at the completion of the switch, internal dividers are also stepped down.
 When the divider is stepped down, a divide-by-4 clock becomes divide-by-2 clock , and a divide-by-2 becomes a divide-by-1 clock.

-This allows external connection to be either nominal frequencies or nominal divided-by-2.
+If software requests a high speed external clock, the dividers are kept as is.

 ### Clock Frequency Measurements